arangodb/docs/3.11/programs-arangod-ldap.md

 The following options can be used to configure advanced options for LDAP
 connectivity:

 - `--ldap.serialized`: whether or not calls into the underlying LDAP library should be serialized.
   This option can be used to work around thread-unsafe LDAP library functionality.
 - `--ldap.serialize-timeout`: sets the timeout value that is used when waiting to enter the LDAP library call serialization lock.
 This is only meaningful when `--ldap.serialized` has been set to `true`.
 - `--ldap.retries`: number of tries to attempt a connection.
 Setting this to values greater than one will make ArangoDB retry to contact the LDAP server in case no connection can be made initially.

 Please note that some of the following options are platform-specific and may not work with all LDAP servers reliably:

 - `--ldap.restart`: whether or not the LDAP library should implicitly restart connections
 - `--ldap.referrals`: whether or not the LDAP library should implicitly chase referrals

-The following options can be used to adjust the LDAP configuration on Linux and macOS platforms only, but will not work on Windows:
+The following options can be used to adjust the LDAP configuration on Linux and macOS platforms only, but does not work on Windows:

-  - `--ldap.debug`: turn on internal OpenLDAP library output (warning: will print to stdout).
+- `--ldap.debug`: turn on internal OpenLDAP library output (warning: prints to stdout).
 - `--ldap.timeout`: timeout value (in seconds) for synchronous LDAP API calls (a value of 0 means default timeout).
 - `--ldap.network-timeout`: timeout value (in seconds) after which network operations following the initial connection return in case of no activity (a value of 0 means default timeout).
-  - `--ldap.async-connect`: whether or not the connection to the LDAP library will be done asynchronously.
+- `--ldap.async-connect`: whether or not the connection to the LDAP library is done asynchronously.

 ## Authentication methods